Talend-PreSales/partnerresources/demos/tbd/tbd002-databricks-movies/readme.md

 The sample jobs used in this demo workshop are available in the ZIP file located in this dirctory.

-The sample data is available via download at this link.
+The sample data is available via download at this link below:

 https://drive.google.com/file/d/1INzZdOAQVUrFKoQwez73rO_7f0NgxjD1/view?usp=sharing